Kitware/HPCCloud/docs/glossary.md

 ### Workflow

-Workflows are collections of taskflows which define how you run simulations and jobs.
+Workflows are collections of steps which define some pattern for executing a process.

 ### Projects